La Petite Soeur / Adrien de Mello

 Information on previous wines

-2022 This cuvee is from two parcels of sauvignon on the home vineyard.
-The slightly more elevated parcel produces smaller berries with more intense aromatics, and this is pressed directly, while the site further down the slope produces softer broader flavours and this is macerated (for 9 days in 2022).
-Generous yet precise, with freshness and texture.
+• From two parcels of sauvignon on the home vineyard.
+The slightly more elevated parcel produces smaller berries with more intense aromatics, and this is pressed directly, while the site further down the slope produces softer broader flavours and this is macerated for a short period.

 2020 A blend of cabernet franc (60%) and cabernet sauvignon (40%), all grown on schist and fermented with a portion of whole bunches.
 Open, fragrant and vivid varietal aromas, with concentrated red and dark fruit and primary phenolics on the palate.
 Lower ABV.